ckaestne/seaibib/README.md

 > Good overview of problems with analyzing log files produced by software systems (including ML-enabled systems) and some collection of pointers to related work on log file parsing etc. The specific solution essentially requires some schema management and writing log files in a compact-machine readable format and more centralized planning.

-Islam, Md Johirul, Hoan Anh Nguyen, Rangeet Pan, and Hridesh Rajan. "[What do developers ask about ML libraries?
-A large-scale study using stack overflow](https://arxiv.org/pdf/1906.11940)." *arXiv preprint arXiv:1906.11940* (2019).

-> Large scale of stackoverflow questions related to 10 machine learning frameworks.
-Largely quantitative reporting, for example, which stages are most covered in those questions.

 de Souza Nascimento, Elizamary, Iftekhar Ahmed, Edson Oliveira, Márcio Piedade Palheta, Igor Steinmacher, and Tayana Conte. "[Understanding Development Process of Machine Learning Systems: Challenges and Solutions](https://www.ics.uci.edu/~iftekha/pdf/W.6.pdf)."
 In *2019 ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM)*, pp. 1-6.
 IEEE, 2019.

 > Small-scale interview study in 3 small Brazilian companies eliciting the ML process and three problems: identifying business goals, data definition, and undefined process.
 Suggest a checklist for each.